maverick72/vagrant-splunk/README.md

 - Updated with newer version of splunk engine, forwarder and apps.
 - Supports new vagrant puppet version
 - Passes puppet-lint and puppet style guide check
+- Don't forget to download the updated packages and apps and put them in /rpms /apps folders

 ** Note **